manhnguyen48/AOC23_R/README.md

 -   Part 1 We have another easy day and I have not fallen for the trap.
 I knew this expansion factor would be ridiculous in part 2 somehow so I made a function to keep track of the indices after expansion then extract all the galaxies' coordinates (`#`).
 After all the problem is just on a Cartesian plane of coordinates.
 Base R has a `dist` function that can calculate [Manhattan distance](https://en.wikipedia.org/wiki/Taxicab_geometry) matrix.

 -   Part 2 It is so satisfying to just reuse everything in Part 1 and just change one number.

+## Day 12

+-   Part 1 I was stuck for a while as this problem was quite odd.
+But after stumbling on the base R function `rle` things become clear.
+I basically create all permutations of possible values ? could have taken and remove ones that don't satisfy the number of broken gears left.
+I knew I was walking into a trap but couldn't think of any better way of doing it then.

+-   Part 2 I haven't had a chance to complete yet - another day in the office so time is limited